 HAProxy Technology’s Director of Product, Baptiste Assmann, opened HAProxyConf 2021 with his keynote, in which he explained the main pillars of the HAProxy design philosophy and how they’ve kept HAProxy modern for 20 years.
 The load balancing market has evolved greatly over that time, and HAProxy, of course, has had to be able to make course adjustments to remain a market leader.

-Baptiste explained how for each period, HAProxy had its own solutions to user needs during that time.
+Baptiste explained how HAProxy had its own solutions to user needs during each period during that time.
 For example, in 2010, HAProxy 1.4, unlike its hardware appliance competitors, offered the ability to enable and disable servers dynamically, which made server maintenance more convenient.
 The latest trend has been service mesh and the use of API gateways, as well as the growing consensus to encrypt all traffic.
 The HAProxy 2.4, released in 2021, bring the features to fill the gap:

 Watch the full conference talk above, and if you find it interesting, you can also watch:

 Here you can view the slides used in this presentation if you’d like a quick overview of what was shown during the talk.